-EXHIBIT NUMBER DESCRIPTION 10(n)(v) Request of Cabot for No Action Letter from staff of Securities and Exchange Commission dated June 28, 1994, and reply dated July 6, 1994 (incorporated herein by reference to Exhibit 10(o)(v) of Cabot's Annual Report on Form 10-K for the year ended September 30, 1994, file reference 1-5667, filed with the Commission on December 22, 1994).
-10(n)(vi) Application of Cabot for Declaration of Non-holding Company Status Pursuant to Section 2(a)(7) of the Public Utility Holding Company Act of 1935, dated July 11, 1994 (incorporated herein by reference to Exhibit 10(o)(vi) of Cabot's Annual Report on Form 10-K for the year ended September 30, 1994, file reference 1-5667, filed with the Commission on December 22, 1994).
-10(o)(i) Asset Transfer Agreement, dated as of June 13, 1995, among Cabot Safety Corporation, Cabot Canada Ltd., Cabot Safety Limited, Cabot Corporation, Cabot Safety Holdings Corporation and Cabot Safety Acquisition Corporation (incorporated herein by reference to Exhibit 2(a) of Cabot Corporation's Current Report on Form 8-K, dated July 11, 1995, file reference 1-5667, filed with the Commission).
-10(o)(ii) Stockholders' Agreement, dated as of July 11, 1995, among Vestar Equity Partners, L.P., Cabot CSC Corporation, Cabot Safety Holdings Corporation, Cabot Corporation and various other parties thereto (incorporated herein by reference to Exhibit 2(b) of Cabot Corporation's Current Report on Form 8-K, dated July 11, 1995, file reference 1-5667, filed with the Commission).
+EXHIBIT NUMBER DESCRIPTION 10(l)(iv) KNE By-law provision (incorporated herein by reference to Exhibit 10(o)(iv) of Cabot's Annual Report on Form 10-K for the year ended September 30, 1994, file reference 1-5667, filed with the Commission on December 22, 1994).
+10(m)(i) Asset Transfer Agreement, dated as of June 13, 1995, among Cabot Safety Corporation, Cabot Canada Ltd., Cabot Safety Limited, Cabot Corporation, Cabot Safety Holdings Corporation and Cabot Safety Acquisition Corporation (incorporated herein by reference to Exhibit 2(a) of Cabot Corporation's Current Report on Form 8-K, dated July 11, 1995, file reference 1-5667, filed with the Commission).
+10(m)(ii) Stockholders' Agreement, dated as of July 11, 1995, among Vestar Equity Partners, L.P., Cabot CSC Corporation, Cabot Safety Holdings Corporation, Cabot Corporation and various other parties thereto (incorporated herein by reference to Exhibit 2(b) of Cabot Corporation's Current Report on Form 8-K, dated July 11, 1995, file reference 1-5667, filed with the Commission).
 11 Statement Re: Computation of Per Share Earnings, filed herewith.
-12 Statement Re: Computation of Ratio of Earnings to Fixed Charges, filed herewith.
+12 Statement Re: Computation of Ratios of Earnings to Fixed Charges, filed herewith.
+13 Pages 17 through 40 of the 1996 Annual Report to Stockholders of Cabot Corporation, a copy of which is furnished for the information of the Securities and Exchange Commission.
+Portions of the Annual Report not incorporated herein by reference are not deemed "filed" with the Commission.
 21 List of Significant Subsidiaries, filed herewith.
-24 Power of attorney for signing of this Annual Report on Form 10-K, filed herewith.
+24 Power of attorney dated November 8, 1996 for signing of this Annual Report on Form 10-K, filed herewith.
 27 Financial Data Schedule, filed herewith.